u6684258/instance-generator/README.md

 **Usage with type information and cardinality constraints:**

-Instead of giving the number of objects (via `-n`) that the generated instances shall have you can use the `-e` option.
+Instead of giving the number of objects (via `-n`) that the generated instances shall have you can use the `-c` option.
 With this option you can give information about how many objects of certain types the generated instances shall have and specify cardinality-constraints.
-This option expects a JSON file as described in the section [Format of Extended-Input File](#format-of-extended-input-file).
+This option expects a JSON file as described in the section [Format of JSON config File](#format-of-json-config-file).
 You can find two examples for such JSON files in the `examples` folder.

 Example call:
 ```
-python3 -m instance_generator instance-generator/examples/blocksworld-domain.pddl -e instance-generator/examples/blocksworld-universe.json
+python3 -m instance_generator instance-generator/examples/blocksworld-domain.pddl -c instance-generator/examples/blocksworld-config.json
 ```